 The Carroll School has consistently ranked among the top 20 business schools worldwide for faculty research, according to authoritative annual surveys compiled by the Financial Times.
 In addition, the finance department registered at #11 in U.S. News & World Report’s “Best Undergraduate Finance Programs” for this academic year.

 The latest faculty honors went to David H. Solomon, Andrey Malenko, and Nadya Malenko, for articles appearing last year in The Journal of Finance, published by the American Finance Association.
-All three are associate professors of finance at the Carroll School, with Nadya Malenko serving as the Giuriceo Family Faculty Fellow.
+All three are associate professors of finance at the Carroll School, with Nadya Malenko serving as the Giuriceo Family Faculty Fellow and Solomon serving as the David J. Mastrocola Faculty Fellow.

 Solomon did the best among winners of the Dimensional Fund Advisors Prizes, awarded annually for the top three Journal of Finance papers in any area of research other than corporate finance.
 Together with co-author Samuel M. Hartzmark of the University of Chicago, he won first prize for “The Dividend Disconnect,” which finds that investors and analysts tend to look at dividends and capital gains as “disconnected attributes,” not fully realizing that dividends will often result in lower share prices.